Turnover Rate Calculator

 So, why is it important?
 In simplest terms - you most likely don't want your staff to leave the company in groups.
 The employee turnover rate allows us to assess the state of a company from the team's perspective, and act when something starts going wrong.

 As for the specific values of the employee turnover rate, it's not really possible to specify when it universally gets bad.
 The values vary from industry to industry.
-According to LinkedIn's 2017 analysis, these are the turnover rates for some sectors (ranked highest to lowest):
+According to, these are the turnover rates for some sectors (ranked highest to lowest):

 |Media & entertainment||11.4%|